graphcommerce-org/graphcommerce/.changeset/dull-olives-tap.md

 '@graphcommerce/magento-payment-adyen': patch
 ---

-Payment method will now throw an error in onComplete to handle obscure errors
+Payment method will now throw an error in `onComplete` to handle obscure errors.